impel-intelligence/dippy-bittensor-subnet/README.md

 A faster model will score higher than a slow model.

 ### Output Similarity
 Evaluated against datasets, a model that generates similiar resposne to groundtruth will score higher.
+There is an additional creativity component that utilizes the

 ### Vibe Matching
 A model that can generate outputs with similiar length to its inputs will score higher.